initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Experiments and Results

+Clustering results (Table \ref{simulateddatainitial}) demonstrate that in contrast to KMCMD with the random partition, KMCMD with the \textit{initKmix} algorithm was able to identify four clusters for the dataset accurately ($AC$ = 0.908, $RI$ = 0.916 and $ARI$ = 0.775).
+We would like to emphasise that \textit{initKmix} algorithm generates only one clustering result.
+This further highlights that that application of \textit{initKmix} algorithm produces accurate and consistent clustering results.

-\subsection{Categorical Datasets}
+\subsection{Categorical datasets}

-We carried out experiment with four categorical datasets; Soybean-small, Vote, Breast cancer and Mushroom.
-The information about these datasets is provided in Table \ref{Categoricaldata}.
-The clustering results ($\overline{AC}$ and SD) by a KMCMD algorithm with \textit{initKmix} and a KMCMD algorithm with random partition method are presented Table \ref{CategoricalIntial}.
-Results suggest that for all the datasets \textit{initKmix} algorithm performed better than random partition method.
+We carried out an experiment with four categorical datasets; Soybean-small, Vote, Breast cancer and Mushroom \citep{Dua:2019}.
+Information on these datasets is provided in Table \ref{Categoricaldata}.
+We apply the KMCMD algorithm on those datasets.
+The numeric part of the distance measure presented in Eq.
+(2) will be zero in this case.
+The clustering results of the KMCMD algorithm with \textit{initKmix} and the KMCMD algorithm with the random partition method using different measures ($AC$, $RI$ and $ARI$) using are presented in Tables \ref{CategoricalIntial} - \ref{CategoricalIntialadjrand}.
+Unpaired t-test with 95\% confidence interval \citep{statsbook} was carried out to compare the performance of the KMCMD algorithm with the \textit{initKmix} algorithm and the KMCMD algorithm with the random partition method.
+The calculations indicated that for all categorical datasets the \textit{initKmix} algorithm performed statistically better than the random partition method.

-The performance of KMCMD algorithm with \textit{initKmix} algorithm was also compared with different state of the art initialization methods; Wu's initialization \cite{InitializationWu}, Cao's initialization \cite{InitializationCao}, Khan and Ahmad's initialization\cite{kModeclusterinitilization1} and Ini\_Entropy \cite{iniJiang2016}.
-KMCMD with \textit{initKmix} algorithm is also compared with recently published CRAFTER\cite{RFclusters} algorithm.
+The performance ($AC$) of the KMCMD algorithm with \textit{initKmix} algorithm was also compared with k-modes algorithm with different state-of-the-art initialization methods; including Wu's initialization \citep{InitializationWu}, Cao's initialization \citep{InitializationCao}, Khan and Ahmad's initialization\citep{kModeclusterinitilization1} and Ini\_Entropy \citep{iniJiang2016}.
+The KMCMD algorithm with the \textit{initKmix} algorithm was also compared with the Fuzzy k-modes clustering algorithm \citep{Fuzzykmode} and CRAFTER \citep{RFclusters} algorithm.
 The results of various clustering methods are presented in Table \ref{Categoricalallcllus}.
-The results for the other clustering algorithms were taken from the papers \cite{kModeclusterinitilization1,iniJiang2016,RFclusters}.
-Except for Soybean-small dataset, KMCMD algorithm with \textit{initKmix} outperformed other clustering methods.
-For Soynbean-small dataset, KMCMD with \textit{initKmix} performed similar to or better than other clustering methods.
+The results for the other clustering algorithms were taken from existing papers \citep{kModeclusterinitilization1,iniJiang2016,RFclusters,ZHU2018230}.
+Except for the Soybean-small dataset, the combination of the KMCMD algorithm and \textit{initKmix} outperformed the other clustering methods.
+For the Soybean-small dataset, the KMCMD algorithm with the \textit{initKmix} algorithm performed similarly or better than the other clustering methods.

-\subsection{Mixed Datasets}
+\subsection{Mixed datasets}